StianNOR/Homelab/README.md

 > [!CAUTION]
 > Disclaimer ⚠️
 <br><br>

-`This script is provided as-is and is intended for use on supported Linux distributions.`\
+> This script is provided as-is and intended to be used on supported Linux distributions./
-`While it has been tested on common distros, it may cause issues or break your system depending on your configuration.`\
+> While it has been tested on common setups, it may not work perfectly on every system and could cause issues or damage depending on your configuration.
+<br><br>
-`Use at your own risk.
-It is strongly recommended to back up any important data before running this script.`\
-`The author is not responsible for any data loss, system damage, or other issues that may result from using this script.`\
+> Use it at your own risk.
+Please back up any important data before running these scripts.
+The author is not responsible for any loss or damage.
+<br><br>
-`If unsure, test in a safe environment like a virtual machine before using on your main system.`
+> If you're unsure, try running these scripts first in a safe environment such as a virtual machine.
+<br><br>
+> Important: This project is fully open and free for everyone to use.
+It is not designed for cheating, hacking, or any harmful purposes./
+> The code is shared in good faith for learning, improvement, and > community use.